leonascimento/react-tween/README.md

     {
       // The key is the child component key.
       key: '0',
-      // The animation describes the set of values being animated.
+      // toValue defines the destination style for this item.
       animation: Animations.timing({ toValue: { height: 100 } }),
       // The data is an arbitrary value associated with the key.
       data: '0',